MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/limit-access.md

 [!INCLUDE[Advanced Management](includes/advanced-management.md)]

-Use this setting if you want to allow only users in specified security groups to access OneDrive.
+You can use the restricted access control policy for OneDrive to allow only users in specified security groups to access OneDrive.
 Even if other users outside of these security groups are licensed for OneDrive, they won’t have access to their own OneDrive or any shared OneDrive content.

 ## Requirements